 Season XVI of the WPT Legends of Poker was the talk of the town in Bell Gardens, California with 35 days of festivities that ran from July 28th – August 31st at The Bicycle Hotel & Casino.
-Hours ago, the Main Event concluded with Art Papazyan defeating poker legend Phil Helmuth to ship in his first major live tournament title.
+Hours ago, the Main Event concluded with Art Papazyan defeating poker legend Phil Hellmuth to ship in his first major live tournament title.
 In addition, the festival had another special cause to celebrate with the milestone one-billionth dollar reached at the Main Event.

 Artur Papazyan wins the Main Event